Wrist Watching: 3 Of Eddie Van Halen’s Watches As Amazing As His Guitar Solos . . . From Jaeger-LeCoultre, Corum, And Bell & Ross

 On August 13, 2007 Van Halen, including the band’s seminal singer David Lee Roth, held a press conference in Los Angeles announcing a new 24-date tour in North America kicking off on September 27, 2007 in Charlotte, North Carolina.

-This photo shows Eddie Van Halen hugging the ever-exuberant Roth at the press conference.
-His Bell & Ross Vintage 123 is clearly visible.
+This mildly comical photo shows Eddie Van Halen wearing his Bell & Ross Vintage 123.

 This watch is still in the Bell & Ross collection, for more on it see www.bellross.com/our-collections/vintage/br-v1/br-123/br-123-original-black.

 And to come back to “Eruption” – in case you are unfamiliar, first shame on you, and second go listen to the 1:42 minutes of mind-blowing, life-altering guitar work that provided an unforgettable soundtrack to many people’s formative years – including mine.
 Eddie Van Halen will be sorely missed.

 Movement: automatic Caliber BR-CAL.305 (ETA 2895-2), 42-hour power reserve, 4 Hz/28,800 vph frequency

 Functions: hours, minutes, seconds; date